Courses & Manuals

 Course Prerequisites: None

-This course requires eight (8) hours of classroom attendance.
+This course requires 8 hours of classroom attendance.
 The Federal Highway Administration requires that all sampling and testing data used in acceptance decisions on National Highway System projects be conducted by qualified personnel.
 This course qualifies the technician to procure samples from aggregate stockpiles, conveyor belts, aggregate roadbeds, and Hot Mix Asphalt-Truck Box Sampling.
 This course was previously Aggregate Sampling Technician (AGGTEC-Sampling).
 Upon successful completion of this course you will earn 0.8 Continuing Education Units (CEUs).

 Course Prerequisites: None